 The City of Sanford collabrated with the Housing Authority to encourage input and participation from public housing residents, as it relates to the new Choice Neighborhoods Planning Grant.
 The residents are important stakeholders in the process and are provided with information and community resources to encourage homeownership.
-In collaboration with Habitat for Humanity the City is negotiating the renovation and/or reconstruction of a minimum of seven units.
+In collaboration with Habitat for Humanity three (3) homes were built for low-income first time homeowners.